 Participation in Beta Gamma Sigma allows business students to attend the Student Leadership Forum, which brings together student members from various colleges and universities across the country to improve their leadership skills.
-Elevia Le, a MBA student, attended the conference in November 2012 and Hana Muwaqet, a MBA student, will attend the conference in January 2013.
+Elevia Le, a MBA student, attended the conference in November 2012.

 In a Success Story on the UST website, Le said the charisma and the dynamic of the group made the conference great.

 “Everyone was really active and wanted to participate,” Le said.
 “Working with the same kind of people who are ambitious with high goals and having all that positivity around you makes you want to be a better person.”